Kim Il Sung: Foreign relations

-To ensure a full succession of leadership to his son and designated successor Kim Jong-il, Kim turned over his chairmanship of North Korea's National Defense Commission—the body mainly responsible for control of the armed forces as well as the supreme commandership of the country's now million-man strong military force, the Korean People's Army—to his son in 1991 and 1993.
-So far, the elder Kim—even though he is dead—has remained the country's president and the chairman of the Party's Central Military Commission, the party's organization that has supreme supervision and authority over military matters.

-In early 1994, Kim began investing in nuclear power to offset energy shortages brought on by economic problems.
-This was the first of many "nuclear crises".
-On 19 May 1994, Kim ordered spent fuel to be unloaded from the already disputed nuclear research facility in Yongbyon.
-Despite repeated chiding from Western nations, Kim continued to conduct nuclear research and carry on with the uranium enrichment program.
-In June 1994, former US President Jimmy Carter travelled to Pyongyang in an effort to persuade Kim to negotiate with the Clinton administration over its nuclear program.
-To the astonishment of the United States and the International Atomic Energy Agency, Kim agreed to halt his nuclear research program and seemed to be embarking upon a new opening to the West.

 Death

-On the late morning shortly before 12:00 noon on 7 July 1994, Kim Il-sung collapsed from a sudden heart attack at his residence in Hyangsan, North Pyongan.
-After the heart attack, Kim Jong-il ordered the team of doctors who were constantly at his father's side to leave, and arranged for the country's best doctors to be flown in from Pyongyang.
-After several hours, the doctors from Pyongyang arrived, but despite their efforts to save him, Kim Il-sung died at 2:00am on 8 July 1994 at age 82.
-After the traditional Confucian mourning period, his death was declared 34 hours later.
+Shortly before noon on 7 July 1994, Kim Il Sung collapsed from a heart attack at his residence in Hyangsan, North Pyongan.
+After the heart attack, Kim Jong Il ordered the team of doctors who were constantly at his father's side to leave and arranged for the country's best doctors to be flown in from Pyongyang.
+After several hours, the doctors from Pyongyang arrived, but despite their efforts to save him, Kim Il Sung died at 02:00 am PST on 8 July 1994, aged 82.
+His death was declared 34 hours later.

-Kim Il-sung's death resulted in nationwide mourning and a ten-day mourning period was declared by Kim Jong-il.
+Kim Il Sung's death resulted in nationwide mourning and a ten-day mourning period was declared by Kim Jong Il.
 His funeral was scheduled to be held on 17 July 1994 in Pyongyang but was delayed until 19 July.
 It was attended by hundreds of thousands of people who were flown into the city from all over North Korea.
-Kim Il-sung's body was placed in a public mausoleum at the Kumsusan Palace of the Sun, where his preserved and embalmed body lies under a glass coffin for viewing purposes.
+Kim Il Sung's body was placed in a public mausoleum at the Kumsusan Palace of the Sun, where his preserved and embalmed body lies under a glass coffin for viewing purposes.
 His head rests on a traditional Korean pillow and he is covered by the flag of the Workers' Party of Korea.
-Newsreel video of the funeral at Pyongyang was broadcast on several networks, and can now be found on various websites.
+Newsreel video of the funeral at Pyongyang was broadcast on several networks and can now be found on various websites.
+The position of President of North Korea was not inherited by Kim Jong Il, and in a 1998 amendment, the preamble of the country's constitution referred to Kim Il Sung as the "Eternal President".